jrandj/aws-security-specialty/README.md

 1. Company policy requires that all EC2 servers are not exposed to common vulnerabilities and exposures (CVEs).
 The security team would like to regularly check all servers to ensure compliance with this requirement by using a scheduled CloudWatch event to trigger a review of the current infrastructure.
 What process will check compliance of the company's EC2 instances?
     * Run an Amazon Inspector assessment using the common vulnerabilities and exposures rules package against every EC2 instance.

+1. You work as an administrator for a company.
+The company hosts a number of resources using AWS.
+There is an incident of suspicious API activity that occurred 11 days ago.
+The security admin has asked to get the API activity from that point in time.
+How can this be achieved?
+    * Search the AWS CloudTrail event history on the API events which occurred 11 days ago.
+Up to 90 days of event history can be viewed in this manner.
+Note that this answer assumes the customer has enabled the CloudTrail service and that a trail has been manually configured.

+1. You need to ensure that the CloudTrail logs which are being delivered to your AWS account are encrypted.
+How can this be achieved in the easiest way possible?
+    * By default the log files are encrypted by SSE-S3.

+1. As an AWS account administrator, you wish to perform an audit and create a report of all services that have not been used in the IAM role 'DevOps_Admin' in the past 6 months.
+Which AWS services would you use to accomplish this task?
+    * AWS IAM Access Advisor provides permission guardrails to help control which services your developers and applications can access.
+By analysing the last accessed information, you can determine the services not used by IAM users and roles.

+1. You are a compliance officer at a large life sciences company utilising numerous AWS accounts across multiple development teams.
+The AWS accounts are managed under an AWS Organisation.
+To ensure HIPAA compliance, you must ensure that the log file delivery of AWS CloudTrail is not suspended by any AWS account.
+What is the most efficient way to accomplish this task?
+    * An SCP should be created with a deny rule on action 'cloudtrail:StopLogging' and applied to the related OUs.

 ### Infrastructure Security

 1. A company hosts a popular web application that connects to an Amazon RDS MySQL DB instance running in a private VPC subnet created with default Network ACL settings.
 The IT Security department has a suspicion that a DoS attack is coming from a suspecting IP.
 How can you protect the subnets from this attack?